kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

+<dl><dt>19 July 2019</dt></dl>Today I discovered that disparate solder types/compositions cannot be mixed.
+That tells me why I have been having so much trouble building my first boards.
+I've been cavalier about mixing 138C Bi/Sn eutectic solder and leaded solders, for instance.
+That causes solder to fail with thermal cycling.
+Other types of cross contamination simply won't adhere or increase the melting point.
+I'll have to start building a board all over with a clean, new board and clean, new components.
+Lesson learned.

 <dl><dt>16 July 2019</dt></dl>Soldering clearances were less than ideal.
 Increased them on PCB and put the new one here and on OSH Park.
 <dl><dt>15 July 2019</dt></dl>When I powered up the board-under-construction, the prelim diags showed I had given Q3-7 a wrong pinout at the footprint.
 I pulled that PCB design off and put up a new corrected design.